On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Technical Proofs

 For every $F\in B^c_{\alpha+}(F_0,\epsilon)\cap\mathcal{F}_n$, we have $|\alpha_+(F)-\alpha_{0+}|>\epsilon$.
 Therefore

 We only need to show that both terms on the righthand side of \eqref{ute2} converge to zero uniformly over all $F\in B^c_{\alpha+}(F_0,\epsilon)\cap\mathcal{F}_n$ as $n\to \infty$.
-For a fixed $F$, the first term can be bounded by Lemma 2 and equation (4.2) of \citep{CarKim15} again as
+For a fixed $F$, the first term can be bounded by Lemma 2 and equation (4.2) of \cite{CarKim15} again as

 To obtain uniform convergence for the righthand side, we only need the quantity $np_{s_n+1}$ to be uniformly bounded below for all $F\in B^c_{\alpha+}(F_0,\epsilon)\cap\mathcal{F}_n$.
-Using Conditions (ii) and (iii), we can obtain the following uniform lower bound:
+Using Conditions (i)-(iii), we can obtain the following uniform lower bound: